tweag/python-monorepo-example/1970-01-01-benchgraph.md

 jobs:
   build:
-    # Use a VM instead of a docker container for more predictible performances
+    # Use a VM instead of a docker container for more predictable performances
     machine: true
     steps:
       - checkout